Surge in crime, defund the police push are top issues in House special election

 New Mexico Democratic Party chair Jessica Velasquez argued that "Moores has been forced to rely on fear mongering and falsehoods to motivate his supporters, because he knows he can't run on his extremist record.
 Moores' out-of-touch, anti-worker, and anti-women stances do not reflect the values of New Mexicans, so he's trying to distract from the conversations about the issues that matter most to voters."

+And Democratic Congressional Campaign Committee spokesman Chris Taylor told Fox News "Democrats in Congress just delivered $350 billion in new funding for state and local governments in the American Rescue Plan that is supporting police departments across the country."

+And he highlighted that congressional Democrats are "advocating for critical reforms that increase both community safety and accountability in departments.
+Contrast that with House Republicans who voted against the American Rescue Plan and the January 6th Commission, which would have investigated the violent insurrection that injured several officers and led to one’s death."

-But an emphasis on the rise in crime and the "defund the police" push proved effective in some the 2020 House races.
+But an emphasis on the rise in crime and the "defund the police" push proved effective for the Republicans in some the 2020 House races.

 The GOP controlled the House for eight years before losing the majority in the chamber in the 2018 midterms amid a wave by House Democrats.
 But while Republicans lost the White House and their Senate majority in the 2020 contests, in the battle for the House they defied expectations and took a big bite out of the Democrats’ majority in November’s elections and currently only need a net gain of five seats in 2022 to regain control of the chamber.